New York Court Records

 In New York, local traffic courts and the Traffic Violations Bureau (TVB) of the Department of Motor Vehicles (DMV) are responsible for managing traffic tickets.
 However, in selected counties, criminal courts maintain and process these tickets.
 Offenders who have been issued traffic tickets may respond by pleading ‘guilty’ and paying any fines, fees, or surcharges; or pleading ‘not guilty’ and scheduling a court hearing.
 Failure to answer traffic tickets may result in increased fines, arrest, prosecution, and a suspension of the offender’s driver’s license.

-Records of traffic violations and all documents that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Records of traffic violations and all documents that are considered public may also be accessible from some third-party websites.
+These websites may help to expedite the search process, as they are not limited by geographic location and can often process search requests for single or multiple records simultaneously.
+To use these aggregate sites, interested parties are usually required to provide:

 What Does a Traffic Citation Mean?